sruusk/sruusk/README.md

 Here are some of my notable projects:

 - **[CS:GO Finder](https://csgofinder.eu)**: A search engine for linked third party matchmaking accounts.
-Utilizes technologies like MongoDB, Node.js, Vue.js, and various scraping tools such as [`esportal-scraper`](https://github.com/sruusk/esportal-scraper) built using Ulixee Hero.
+Utilizes technologies like MongoDB, Node.js, Vue.js, and various APIs and scraping tools such as [`esportal-scraper`](https://github.com/sruusk/esportal-scraper) built using Ulixee Hero.
 - **AI-Chat**: OpenAI powered chat platform with custom Shopify integrations for a client company.
 Built with technologies including MongoDB, OpenAI, Node.js, and JWT for authentication.
 - **Internal Form System**: An internal electronic custom form system for a company.
 Uses MongoDB, Vue.js, `excel4node` for generating Excel reports, and MSAL for Azure Entra ID login.